longevityframework/longevity/manual/associations/index.md

 layout: page
 ---

-So far, we have seen how to build up rich entity aggregates using [basic types](basics.html), [shorthands](shorthands.html), [collections](collections.html), and [entities](entities.html).
-But we haven't yet seen how to establish relationships between aggregates.
+So far, we have seen how to build up rich persistent objects using [basic types](basics.html), [shorthands](shorthands.html), [collections](collections.html), and [entities](entities.html).
+But we haven't yet seen how to establish relationships between persistents.
 We'll call these kinds relationships _associations_.
-Any entity can make an association, but they can only refer to aggregate roots.
-We differentiate _associations_ from _compositions_, in which the right-hand side of the relationship is a non-root entity.
+Any persistent or entity can make an association, but they can only refer to persistent objects.
+We differentiate _associations_ from _compositions_, in which the right-hand side of the relationship is an entity.

 In longevity, we model associations with `Assocs`.
 As an example, consider that we have expanded our domain model to include users,